Are you planning a trip to Austria and thinking about spending a few days in the capital city of Vienna?

 The Palace itself is an absolutely massive structure with all types of different rooms, architecture, and artwork to take in.
 There are two main ticket offerings for the inside of Schonbrunn – the Imperial Tour and the Grand Tour.

-Note: guided tours are only available for the Imperial Tour.
-There are audio guides available for both options though as well.
+Note: There are audio guides available for both tour options

 B) Schonbrunn Gardens